Doti

-Doti (डोटी), also known as Doti region, Dotigarh (डोटीगढ़) as used in the Jagar (folk tales; जागर), in the Farwestern region of Nepal (Sudurpashchim Province), is a region situated between River Kali bordering Kumaon division of Uttarakhand, India in the west and the Karnali river on the east.
+Doti (डोटी), also known as Dotigarh (डोटीगढ़) or the Far-Western Development Region was a development region of Nepal situated between River Kali bordering Kumaon division of Uttarakhand, India in the west and the Karnali river on the east.
 Doti was one of eight different princely states of the Katyuri Kingdom.

 Districts

-Doti division covers the nine districts of Sudurpashchim Province.
+Doti covered the nine districts of modern Sudurpashchim Province combined into two zones.
 They are: